-- Monitored Interfaces-Specifies the interface polltime: how long to wait between sending hello packets to the peer.
-The range is between 1 and 15 seconds or 500 to 999 milliseconds.
-The default is 5 seconds. - Interface Hold Time-Sets the time (as a calculation) between the last-received hello message from the peer unit and the commencement of interface tests to determine the health of the interface.
+- polltime-Sets how long to wait between sending a hello packet to the peer.
+Valid values for the polltime are from 1 to 15 seconds or, if the optional msec keyword is used, from 500 to 999 milliseconds.
+The default is 5 seconds. - holdtimetime-Sets the time (as a calculation) between the last-received hello message from the peer unit and the commencement of interface tests to determine the health of the interface.
 It also sets the duration of each interface test as holdtime/16.
 Valid values are from 5 to 75 seconds.
 The default is 5 times the polltime.
 You cannot enter a holdtime value that is less than five times the polltime.